ahsanjaved850/Data_Simulator/README.md

       npm install

    ### Configure Environment Variables
    If you want to run the server locally.
-In server/config.env add the MongoDB_URL.
+In server/config.env add the MongoDB_URL in ATLAS_URI.

       ATLAS_URI=[Your-MongoDB-URI]

    ### Run the Application(Local Server)